Beer in Africa: Ethiopia

-Beer has been widely consumed in Ethiopia for a while, and as a result, the country enjoys a variety of beer brands.
-The most popular of these brands is St. George Beer (named after the country's patron saint), the country's oldest brewery, established in 1922.
+A number of beer brands are produced in Ethiopia.
+St. George Beer (named after the country's patron saint) is the country's oldest brewery, established in 1922.
 More recently, introducing foreign beer brands like Heineken has created a lot of competition in the market, increasing investment in the farming sector.
 This influx of capital has led the country to be more self-sufficient in such areas as malt production.
 Heineken's parent company acquired and rebranded many traditional Ethiopian brands including Meta, Harar, and Bedele.

-Some of the best Ethiopian brands include: